By every measure, the Alberta Party had a better name than every other political party in Alberta.

 “At its core,” he wrote, “toryism is a political philosophy that blends traditional values with a progressive belief in the state’s role in promoting social welfare and economic equality.
 It emphasizes community and diversity over individualism and universalism, and a balanced approach to governance that upholds tradition while addressing contemporary needs through incremental change.”

-This is actually a pretty good definition of modern Progressive Conservatism as practiced in Ottawa up until Brian Mulroney, anyway, and in Alberta off and on (Ralph Klein no; Ed Stelmach yes; Alison Redford sometimes) until the election of Ms. Notley and the NDP in 2015.
+This is actually a pretty good definition of modern Progressive Conservatism as practised in Ottawa up until Brian Mulroney, anyway, and in Alberta off and on (Ralph Klein no; Ed Stelmach yes; Alison Redford sometimes) until the election of Ms. Notley and the NDP in 2015.

 Maybe Mr. Guthrie read Dr. Wesley’s post.
 Or maybe nostalgia for the relative sanity of the old PCs was becoming enough of a phenomenon that they both just picked up on the Tory trope.